Download This Sample

 - Napoleon Bonaparte took control of the French Republic from 1799 to 1815.
 His armies conquered much of continental Europe, which led to the expansion of French ideals and reforms around the world.

-- France was part of the Triple Entente with Russia and Great Britain during WWI, and lost 1.4 million French soldiers.
+- France was part of the Triple Entente with Russia and Great Britain during World War 1 (1914 – 1918) and lost 1.4 million French soldiers.

 - In 1940, France was occupied by Nazi Germany.

-- France fought alongside the Allied forces during WWII and participated in the French Resistance.
+- France fought alongside the Allied forces during World War II (1939 – 1945) and participated in the French Resistance.

-- The topography in France provides a major source of water and hydropower.
+- The topography in France provides a major source of water and hydropower, and France is the third largest European producer of hydroelectricity.

-- France has a large, mixed economy that includes infrastructure sectors, railway, nuclear power, and much private enterprise.
+- France’s large, mixed economy includes infrastructure sectors, railway, nuclear power, and much private enterprise.

 - Electricite de France produces 22% of the European Union’s electricity, primarily from nuclear power.

-- France has been a major contributor to the fields of science and technology, and have produced many great thinkers such as Rene Descartes, Blaise Pascal, Louis Pasteur,
+- France has been a major contributor to the fields of science and technology.

-- France is recognized for its rich and traditional culture, as well as its thousands of protected historical castles, statues, gardens, and cathedrals.
+- France is also recognized for its rich and traditional culture.
+It has thousands of protected cathedrals, historical castles, statues, and gardens.

 - Popular sports in France include football, rugby, and tennis.

-- The traditional symbol of the French people is the Gallic rooster; this widely shapes the representation of the French.
+- The traditional symbol of the French people is the Gallic rooster which widely shapes the representation of the French.

 This bundle contains 11 ready-to-use France Worksheets that are perfect for students who want to learn more about France, known officially as the French Republic, which is a unitary sovereign state comprising territory in western Europe and several overseas regions and territories.